About

 Writer & Broadcaster

 She collaborated with Alison Goldfrapp for the chapter: 'Country Girl: Rural Feminism in the Performance of Alison Goldfrapp', in Mute Records: Artists, Business, History (2018).
-She has also contributed to Gina Arnold and George McKay's forthcoming essay collection on punk (due 2020), and Voicing Girlhood in Popular Music: Performance, Authority, Authenticity (2016).
+She has contributed to many anthologies, including The Oxford Handbook of Punk Rock (2025), Ink On The Tracks: Rock and Roll Writing (2024), and Voicing Girlhood in Popular Music: Performance, Authority, Authenticity (2016).